Bland Diet Recipes for Dogs With Upset Stomach

-The recipes for a dog bland diet were quite popular when we got frantic last-minute calls of owners dealing with doggy diarrhea at the vet's office.
-It was often too late for scheduling the dog to come in, yet, likely the symptoms were mild enough to skip the after-hour emergency hospital referral.
-So after performing a form of patient triage over the phone, we often gave out these recipes.
+The recipes for a dog bland diet were quite popular when we got frantic last-minute calls from owners dealing with doggy diarrhea at the vet's office.
+It was often too late for scheduling the dog to come in, yet symptoms were mild enough to skip the after-hour emergency hospital referral.
+So, after performing a form of patient triage over the phone, we often gave out these recipes.
 We had these recipes readily stored in our notebooks so we could glance at them as needed, but most of us knew them by heart after giving them out over and over.

 Most clients were often grateful of being offered bland diet recipes for dogs option since it saved them often from a vet trip and a costly bill, and not surprisingly, the case of digestive upset often resolved on its own and the dog's chart was put back on the shelf.
 I could almost count on my hands the number of dogs who came in a few days later still with some issues.